Xeragus/voting-app-hotwire-docker/README.md

-# 🗳️ Voting App - B2B Media Group Interview
+# 🗳️ Voting App - Hotwire, Docker

 A containerized, real-time polling app built with **Ruby on Rails 8**, **Hotwire**, **Bootstrap**, and **PostgreSQL**.